vuongvtrinh/vuongvtrinh.github.io/code/content/post/data-analytics-dashboard/index.md

 title = "Data analytics dashboard using Django and Highcharts"

 # Project summary to display on homepage.
-summary = "A step-by-steptutorial to develop a web dashboard for data analytics using Python Django and JavaScript Highcharts."
+summary = "A tutorial to develop a web dashboard for data analytics using Python Django and JavaScript Highcharts."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""